junxit/us-congress-bills-110/metadata.md

 - 2007-12-14 — Message on Senate action sent to the House.
 - 2007-12-17 — Received in the House.
 - 2007-12-17 — Referred to the House Committee on Veterans' Affairs.
+- 2008-09-15 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. Stearns objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn.
+- 2008-09-15 — Considered under suspension of the rules. (consideration: CR H8071-8072)
+- 2008-09-15 — DEBATE - The House proceeded with forty minutes of debate on S. 2339.
+- 2008-09-15 — Mr. Filner moved to suspend the rules and pass the bill.
+- 2008-09-17 — Cleared for White House.
+- 2008-09-17 — Considered as unfinished business. (consideration: CR H8352-8353)
+- 2008-09-17 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-09-17 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 412 - 0 (Roll no. 603). (text: CR 9/15/2008 H8071)
+- 2008-09-17 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 412 - 0 (Roll no. 603).(text: CR 9/15/2008 H8071)